Victoria Park, Brisbane: Redevelopment plans

 Following his election as premier in October 2024, David Crisafulli commissioned a 100-day review into Olympic infrastructure that would identify priorities for a main stadium.
 However, Crisafulli refused to be drawn on whether he would veto a recommendation for a new stadium if it arose.
 The review was completed in March 2025.
 On 25 March, Crisafulli announced that a new 63,000 seat stadium would be built on greenfield land at Victoria Park.
 According to the infrastructure review, the stadium will cost approximately $3.785 billion, although this figure is yet to be publicly confirmed.

+The plan for a Victoria Park stadium has been a subject of contention, largely due to the fact that Aboriginal elders have voiced their opposition to the stadium's development, as Victoria Park is a sacred and culturally significant site to First Nations people in Brisbane.
+In support of Traditional Owners, the Goori Camp Embassy was created, marked by the establishment of a cultural fire on 5 April 2026.
+The gatherings at Goori Camp Embassy have included Aboriginal ceremonies and cultural fires, which the organisers say is part of maintaining living cultural heritage under the Aboriginal and Torres Strait Islander Heritage Protection Act.
+The development of a Victoria Park stadium has been subject to at least ten legal challenges under Section 10 of Australia's Aboriginal and Torres Strait Islander Heritage Protection Act, two of which were rejected by Environmental Minister Murray Watt in May 2026.

 Description

 Victoria Park occupies undulating land which generally falls steeply from the ridge at Gregory Terrace down to the railway line, across the railway line, north to Gilchrist Avenue.
 The ridge offers expansive views across to the Old Museum, RNA Showgrounds (Brisbane Exhibition Ground), Royal Brisbane Hospital, University of Queensland Mayne Medical School, Victoria Park Golf Course, Red Hill, Mt Coot-tha and across to the Brisbane CBD and beyond.

 A pair of Brisbane Tuff entrance gate piers stand to Bowen Bridge Road.
 The tall stepped and tapered Brisbane Tuff piers have dressed stone bases and dado panels with quarry-faced stone corners.
 Decorative metal lamp holders crown the piers.

 The Park has large open grassed areas and is planted with mature figs, eucalypts, shade trees, ornamental trees, palms and planted beds.
 The Gundoo Memorial Grove of eucalypts stands to the south east end of the park.

 A freestanding, single-storey red face and rendered brick pavilion, former BCC Substation No. 4 stands to the corner of Gregory Terrace and Bowen Bridge Road opposite the Old Museum.
 The Substation addresses the corner at an angle to Bowen Bridge Road complementing that of the more prominent Old Museum to the northeast across Bowen Bridge Road.